voxa-org/Voxa/README.md

 ## Key Features

-- **Native macOS Experience:** Built with SwiftUI, Voxa integrates seamlessly with macOS features for a polished and fast user interface.
+- **Native macOS Experience:** Built with SwiftUI & WebKit, Voxa integrates seamlessly with macOS features for a polished and fast user interface.
 - **Performance-Focused:** Lightweight design ensures low resource usage and high responsiveness.
 - **Customizable Interface:** Modify appearance with custom CSS and theming.
 - **Advanced Window Management:** Resizable and draggable windows with transparency and aesthetic layouts.